Khaman Dhokla Recipe (with Step by Step Photos)

 1. Take a deep and broad vessel (broader than dhokla plate) with a lid.
 The plate should be smaller than the vessel in which we want to steam them.

-2. Pour 1-2 glass water in the vessel and then put a dhokla plate (filled with batter) over small stand in it and then cover with a lid.
+2. Pour 1-2 glass water in the vessel and place a small stand in it.
+Put a dhokla plate (filled with batter) over stand and then cover vessel with a lid.
+Make sure that stand is high enough to not to allow water getting into batter.

 3. Steam it for the time given in the recipe.